thelicensinggroup/.github/profile/README.md

 # Project Status

-Our website is currently transitioning to a new CMS.
-For now there's not much content.
+Our website has just transitioned to a new design.
+Until we can get all our old content re-added, there isn't much on the site.

 # Contributing

-We are not currently accepting new members.
+We are not currently accepting contributions.